codemechanic/oscar-sysex-grammar/README.md

 12. Patch 6 is no longer automatically selected when editing a sequence.
 13. CC dump of patch paramters after patch selection can be enabled/disabled.
 CC dumps are disabled during sequencer playback.

-## Updated OSCar schematics
+## OSCar schematics
-Taking nothing away the original hand drawn schematics Chris provided, Bob has released a more [modern set of schematics for the OSCar](http://tauntek.com/oscarschems.zip).
+Taking nothing away the hand drawn schematics Chris originally provided, Bob has released a more legible and [modern and set of schematics for the OSCar](http://tauntek.com/oscarschems.zip).

 ## OSCar Tauntek MIDI Sysex grammar

-Alongside the original OSCar Sysex grammar, I've provided a [Tauntek specific version of the OSCar Sysex grammar] that supports the new settings provided by Tauntek firmware and hardware.
+Alongside the original OSCar Sysex grammar, a [Tauntek specific version of the OSCar Sysex grammar](https://github.com/codemechanic/oscar-sysex-grammar/blob/main/grammar/oscar_tauntek_sysex.grammar?raw=true) is available that supports the new settings provided by Tauntek firmware and hardware.
 This grammar is backwards compatible with original Sysex files from prior firmware revisions.
 Note that the new features are simply not applicable to older Sysex files and will show up in the default (zero) state.

 ## OSCar Factory Patch and Wavetable sysex and Patch Names